 I also expect you to remember the math that you have done before this course.
 Math is cumulative.
 Each math class in a sequence builds on the class that came before it.
-If you are not good at algebra, then precalc will be difficult, if you're not good at algebra and precalc, then calculus I will be difficult, and so on.
+If you are not good at algebra, then precalc will be difficult, if you're not good at algebra and precalc, then calculus 1 will be difficult, and so on.
 Be sure you've mastered the level of math that came before this.
-I will assume you are all experts at the lower level math courses.
+I will have to run the class like you are all experts at the lower level math courses.
 If this is not currently true for you, make it true, quickly; like by the end of the week.